jwGitHub9860/UdaSecurity/README.md

 Azaw. “ Spilt the Security Service and Image Service into Modules in NEW Project?” _Knowledge_, Udacity, 2022, knowledge.udacity.com/questions/838167.
 Accessed 25 Jul.
 2025.

 dnim, et al. “IntelliJ IDEA: ‘Indexed Maven Repositories’ List - How to Add Remote Maven Repository in This List?”
-Edited by Shawn Chin and Om-nom-nom, Stack Overflow, 16 Nov.
+Edited by Shawn Chin and Om-nom-nom, _Stack Overflow_, 16 Nov.
 2011, stackoverflow.com/questions/8150535/intellij-idea-indexed-maven-repositories-list-how-to-add-remote-maven-repos/58556678.
 Accessed 28 Jul.
 2025.

 GuruKulki, and dinox0r.
 “How to Know the Which Archetype an Existing Maven Project Is Built On?” _Stack Overflow_, 14 Nov.
 2013, stackoverflow.com/questions/19983017/how-to-know-the-which-archetype-an-existing-maven-project-is-built-on.
 Accessed 25 Jul.
 2025.